The best antivirus rescue disks make it simple and easy to recover your PC, files, and folders, after a malware attack.

-What you will need, though, is a USB stick of a way to burn what you need to a CD, then click through any of the feature providers below and download their rescue disk to your storage media.
+What you will need, though, is a USB stick (opens in new tab) or a way to burn what you need to a CD, then click through any of the feature providers below and download their rescue disk to your storage media.

 After that's done, load up the USB or CD in the infected computer, and boot up from the installed media.

 With any luck that will recover your PC, and help everything run more smoothly and stress-free afterwards.
 However, do ensure you have the best anti-virus (opens in new tab) and keep it updated!